MasegoLeRoux/SQLBoulevard/README.md

 # SQL and NoSQL Database Portfolio: Oracle, MySQL, SQL Server, MongoDB

 Welcome to my Database Portfolio!
 This repository serves as a showcase of my hands-on experience and accomplishments in the realm of databases—both SQL and NoSQL.
 I've engaged with Oracle, MySQL, and SQL Server for SQL databases, while also delving into the versatile world of MongoDB for NoSQL databases.
-Whether you're a fellow developer, potential collaborator, or just someone intrigued by database wizardry, I invite you to dive into the projects and skills featured here.
+Whether you're a fellow developer, a potential collaborator, or just someone intrigued by database wizardry, I invite you to dive into the projects and skills featured here.

 ## Table of Contents
 - [Introduction](#introduction):file_cabinet: